valancej/documentation/_pro/continuous-deployment/aws.md

 ---

 <div class="info-block">
+This article is about deploying to Heroku using Codeship Pro.

+ If you are unfamiliar with Codeship Pro, we recommend our [getting started guide]({{ site.baseurl }}{% link _pro/quickstart/getting-started.md %}) or [the features overview page](http://codeship.com/features/pro).

-You can find a sample repo for deploying to AWS with Codeship Pro on Github [here](https://github.com/codeship-library/aws-utilities).
+You can find a sample repository for deploying to AWS with Codeship Pro on Github [here](https://github.com/codeship-library/aws-utilities).
 </div>

 * include a table of contents